Retail’s 2026 Moment is about Trust

 Chatbots replace forms.
 Recommendations get more aggressive.
 Creative gets generated faster.
 Experiences get labeled as “AI-powered,” whether customers asked for it or not.

 The intent is understandable.
-AI has become a board-level priority, and no executive wants to be accused of moving too slowly.
+AI has become a board-level priority, and nobody wants to be accused of moving too slowly.

 But speed and surface area aren’t the same as progress.